spencerfrost/minecraft-skin-merger/README.md

 - POST `/api/merge-skins`: Endpoint to upload skins and receive a URL to the merged skin image.
 - GET `/download/:filename`: Endpoint to download the merged skin image directly.

+## Future features
+- Add search field to GET skins from an api
+- Visual body part selection

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a pull request.